qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 #### About Rotations and Quaternions

 You can set the portal's rotating transformation by `setRotation()` .
 The rotation transformation is represented using quaternion.
-There is a vanilla quaternion class `net.minecraft.util.math.Quaternion` and ImmPtl's quaternion class `DQuaternion`.
-The vanilla quaternion uses float and is mutable. `DQuaternion` uses double and is immutable.
+Minecraft uses `Quaternionf` which is mutable.
+ImmPtl uess its own `DQuaternion` which is immutable.

 A quaternion is a rotating transformation.
-For example you can create a rotation along Y axis for 45 degrees by `DQuaternion.rotateByDegrees(new Vec3d(0,1,0),45).toMcQuaternion()` .
+For example you can create a rotation along Y axis for 45 degrees by `DQuaternion.rotateByDegrees(new Vec3d(0, 1, 0), 45).toMcQuaternion()` .

 About quaternions, you just need to know these: